aryana26/Spatio-Temporal-Forecasting-and-Kriging-Interpolation/README.md

 -  Variogram modeling & universal kriging with external drift.
 -  Pollution animation GIF generated.
 -  Integration with XGBoost models.
--  Implementation of IGNNK and graph-based spatiotemporal forecasting models.
+-  Implementation of IGNNK and graph-based spatiotemporal interpolation models.
+-  Forecasting Models with ST-LLM and SARIMA and other paproaches in progress

 ---